Opentrons/Protocols/protocols/2905a4/README.md

 ## Description

 This protocol automates the purification of RNA using magnetic beads.
 It can support up to 94 samples and can have a custom starting well position.
-The protocol is also optimized for tip conservation and resuses tips for various steps.
+The protocol is also optimized for tip conservation and reuses tips for various steps.

 Explanation of parameters below: